-It's tough to decide which iDVD alternative is the best for you to create DVDs on Mac.
-Here, we figure out the top 7 sought-after iDVD Catalina, iDVD Big Sur, iDVD Monterey, iDVD Ventura replacements.
-Don't hesitate to download and try the substitutes for iDVD.
+To create family DVDs on Mac, iDVD replacement is required.
+Yet, it’s tough to decide which one is the best.
+Here, we figure out the top 7 sought-after iDVD alternatives.
+Don't hesitate to download and try them.

 Cisdem DVD Burner for Mac is the best iDVD alternative, particularly designed to burn a number of video file types like MP4, MKV, VOB, 3GP, AVCHD, etc. to DVD.
 It allows you to burn videos in almost any popular format and resolution like 4k/1080p to DVD.